Debt Recovery in Thailand

 - If the claim amount exceeds 300,000 Baht, the complaint must be filed at the Civil or Provincial Courts.

 - Court fees will be charged at the rates of 2 percent and 0.1 percent depending on the level of the claim amount (i.e., 2 percent for claim amounts up to 50,000,000 Baht and 0.1 percent for amounts that exceed 50,000,000 Baht).
 In practice, proceedings in the District Courts are faster than the Civil or Provincial Courts, but obtaining hearing dates may be slower due to extensive caseload backlogs.

 - Mediation by the Courts

-- It is the policy of the Courts to screen unnecessary cases from Court trial.
+- It is the policy of the Courts to screen unnecessary cases from court trials.
 Most Civil Courts have mediation centers for parties to negotiate and compromise.
-Once a case has been settled amicably, a compromise agreement will be prepared and the Court will pass judgment in accordance with such.
+Once a case has been settled amicably, a compromise agreement will be prepared, and the Court will pass judgment in accordance with such.

 - Each party is responsible for documenting the issue and the burden of proof with respect to their case.

 - Each party must bring witnesses and present evidence to the Court in accordance with the burden of proof as determined by the Court.